Blonteractor/discord-amibot/README.md

 ## Commands

-**Note: Bot is in active developement, most commands below dont exist yet**
+> **Note**: Bot is in active developement, most commands below dont exist yet

 - `/attendance`: Displays the user's attendance for the current semester.
 - `/schedule <YYYY-MM-DD>`: Displays the user's schedule for the given date.
 - `/exams`: Displays the user's exam schedule for the current semester.
 - `/semesters`: Displays a list of past and current semesters.
 - `/courses <semester_ref>`: Displays a list of courses for the given semester.
 - `/profile`: Displays the user's profile information.
 - `/wifi`: Displays the user's registered WiFi MAC addresses.
 - `/wifi <ACTION> <MAC>`: Registers/Derigsters a WiFi MAC address for the user.
 - `/feedback <rating> <query_rating> <comment>`: Fills the faculty feedback.

 ## Contributing